-We want to thank all our supporters and attendees for helping us have a successful 20th season.
+We want to thank all our supporters and attendees for helping us have a successful 22nd season.
 Our current season will start in June of 2017.
 This season will feature a brass ensemble piece written by a local compose, Sean Beachey, to commemorate out 25th anniversary.
 If you subscribe to our email alerter (over on the right side), we will let you know what the season’s concerts will be and when (or view them over on the right!).
 We look forward to seeing you at our current concerts and again next year!
 We have added information for donating directly from an IRA that offers many benefits to the donor to our web pages.
 If you are 701/2 or older and have an IRA, you can use your minimum distribution as a contribution as both a tax-free and base-valued contribution!

-Music at Penn Alps is a summer mostly classical series of Saturday evening concerts with a dash of pops several nights in the series.
+Music at Penn Alps is a summer mostly classical series of Saturday evening concerts with a dash of traditional several nights in the series.
 Most of these informal concerts are held in the Great Hall of Penn Alps (pictured), which is part of the Penn Alps Restaurant and Crafts Shop complex.
 The complex includes the Spruce Forest Artisan Village.
 In addition, we have some concerts in the Spruce Village Chapel each year — it is handicapped-accessible.